 Combine the resultant sets of properties.
 The "explicit" properties take priority, "defaults" only used when no "explicit" property is present.
 It is a Schema Definition Error if a required property is in neither the "explicit" nor the "default" working sets.

 The "Applicable" properties are all the DFDL properties that apply to that schema component.
-For example, all the DFDL properties that apply to a particular xs:simpleType (as defined by section 13).
+For example, all the DFDL properties that apply to a particular xs:simpleType (as defined by Section 13).

 <xs:simpleType name="newType">